creekpld/romanize-cli/README.md

 an-nyeong ha-se-yo
 ```

 ## License

-Kroman is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+Romanize CLI is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).